Credit & Run On Solutions Indaba 2025

 Hiten Nandha, Investment Consultant, The Pensions Regulator

-Delegates split into five Investment Masterclass sessions over the course of the Indaba.
+Delegates split into four Investment Masterclass sessions over the course of the Indaba.

-19. Should our DB pension Plan Run on?
-A decision-making Framework
+15. Should our DB pension Plan Run on?
+A Decision-making Framework

 How should a DB pension plan decide if run-on is the right endgame solution?
 The answer depends on several considerations which are both interdependent and specific to each plan.
-Nevertheless, there are two fundamental and essential elements needed for an informed understanding the risks and potential rewards of running on:
+Nevertheless, there are two fundamental and essential elements needed for an informed understanding of the risks and potential rewards of running-on: first, applying a corporate finance perspective to assess the impact on the sponsor; and second, adopting an appropriate approach to integrated risk management (IRM) for the pension plan.
+This presentation introduces a structured framework designed to help trustees and sponsors work together in making this important decision.

 Speaker